Conjunction and its Types!

 3. Disjunctive or Alternative Conjunctions

-Conjunctions which present two alternatives are called disjunctive or alternative conjunction.
+Conjunctions that present two alternatives are called disjunctive or alternative conjunction.

 Some disjunctive conjunctions are: